karlkyck/OReilly-Architecture-Katas-Winter-2025/README.md

 ## Product Implementation Decisions

-- **Maintain our Security and Reputation**: Identify areas of potential concern to our security posture and reputation as the company scales and introduces AI use.
+- **Maintain our Reputation**: Identify areas of potential concern to our security posture and reputation as the company scales and introduces AI use.
     - [Security Assessment](/ProductImplementationDecisions/Security-Assessment.md)
     - [Privacy Assessment](/ProductImplementationDecisions/Privacy-Assessment.md)
     - [Environmental Impact](/ProductImplementationDecisions/Environmental-Impact.md)